xiwu5/mastermind-copilot/README.md

 ## Goals

-Our goals for this activity are to:
+Our goals for this lesson are to:
 - Write code with Coliplot to manipulate and process data in lists, strings, and dictionaries
 - Write code to a specification while using a coding assistant
-- Continue practice reading tests
+- Continue to practice reading tests

 ## Mastermind Game Details